Your Questions Answered

 - Upon enrollment, you will receive a notification via email when vaccine appointments become available.

 - The email will include a link which will direct you to schedule your COVID-19 vaccine date and time.
-There are often a limited amount of vaccines.
-Please enroll early to schedule your appointment time.

 I got my COVID-19 vaccine!
 What happens next?